Do Professionals Get Better Mortgage Rates?

 When does it make sense to go to a private bank instead?

-In our experience, the question isn't "private bank or high street" — it's which lenders, across both channels, produce the best total outcome for this profile.
+In our experience, the question isn't "private bank or high street" — it's "which lenders, across both channels, produce the best total outcome for this profile."
 For some clients the answer is a mainstream lender at 6× using a specific income tier.
 For others it's a private bank with bespoke structuring.
+The profiling work is what determines that.

 Case Study